CHAMPION316/Gourmet-Chow-Restaurant/README.md

 ### 7.1 Content

 - I would like to thank my lovely wife for being there during this crazy year of up and downs especially when it comes to traveling for work which a lot of the time hinders my time with the course.
 I want to thank the team over at CodeInstitute especially Simen Daehlin for being a fantastic mentor and pushing me to meet deadlines.
-Everyone at Slack and the wonderful pages upon pages of information you find over at stackoverflow.com
+Everyone at Slack and the wonderful pages upon pages of information you find over at stackoverflow.com Big thanks to an old friend of mine nick named (Wheels) who is a programmer and helped me out with this project as much as he could.